 Soil mixture: Mix equal parts potting soil, moist peat moss and perlite in a large containers.
 Spray to moisten and mix thoroughly.
 Add one teaspoon of lime to offset the acidic nature of peat moss.
 Adding all purpose fertilizer at this gives your plants a good boost.
 Follow the recommended application rate in your fertilizer.
 Mix all ingredients well.

-Transplanting: Fill the hanging basket ½ to ¾ full with soil.
-Remove the tomato seedlings from its container and position it in the center of the hanging basket.
+Planting: Fill the hanging basket ½ to ¾ full with soil.
+Remove the tomato seedling from the pot and position it in the center of the hanging basket.
 Fill in around the roots with fresh soil mixture and firm it down to secure the plant.
 Continue to fill the container to within 1 inch of the top.
 Don't worry about covering the stem of the plant as new roots will form along the stem providing additional support.

-Location: Hang the basket in an area that receive full sun for six to eight hours a day.
+Location: Hang the basket in an area that receive full sun for 6 to 8 hours a day.

 Watering: Water your newly planted basket until water runs freely through the bottom of the container.
 Repeat whenever the soil feels dry to the touch.
 The amount of water needed depends on the weather and growth rate of your plants.
 Typically, tomatoes grown in containers require daily watering.